Hi!

 After college, I moved back to Los Angeles and earned my MFA in screenwriting from USC's School of Cinematic Arts.
 I also worked as a writer's assistant on the CBS TV drama shows JAG, The Agency, and Century City.
 It was my job to research each episode and make sure it was factually accurate, which meant I spent a lot of the time on the phone with retired Navy Admirals and the DC Police Department.
 I loved it.

-Next I took on an eclectic array of projects, including: ghostwriting a business psychology book; creating and curating content for a news website; copy editing for FLEX, a bodybuilding magazine; and editing editor for four lifestyle magazines aimed at gay men.
+Next I took on an eclectic array of projects, including: ghostwriting a business psychology book; creating and curating content for a news website; copy editing for FLEX, a bodybuilding magazine; and writing for four lifestyle magazines aimed at gay men.
 (Favorite job ever.
 So many reasons why.)
-I went where my interests led me: if a project fascinated me, and if it let me do my favorite thing in the world —writing, obvs — then I was there.
+I went where my interests led me: if a project fascinated me, and if it let me do my favorite thing in the world — writing, obvs — then I was there.

 If you'd like, you can check out my resume.